ZupIT/beagle-docs/content/en/resources/customization/beagle-for-ios/beagle-view.md

 **Component:** Receives a declarative component.

 **ScreenType.Remote:** Receives an URL with a server-driven component.
-This inicialization allows you to configure BeagleView's states through `beagleViewStateObserver` parameter.
+This initialization allows you to configure BeagleView's states through `beagleViewStateObserver` parameter.

-**ScreenType:** It's a enum that allows you to initialize BeagleView in three ways:
+**ScreenType:** It's an enum that allows you to initialize BeagleView in three ways:

 * `Remote:` Receives an URL with a server-driven component.
-If there was an error when loading your server-driven screen, an optional fallback view can be configured, which would be a screen build on the frontend.
+If there is an error when loading your server-driven screen, an optional fallback view can be configured, which would be a screen build on the frontend.
   You can also configure a header through `additionalData` parameter.

 * `Declarative:` Receives a declarative screen (created on your frontend side on Swift).